-Please arrange to have official sealed transcripts sent directly from the issuing institution to the UBC Teacher Education Office.
-Transcripts must be addressed and sent directly to the Teacher Education Office (TEO) does not accept transcripts dropped off in person or those issued to students.
+Please arrange to have official sealed transcripts from all previously attended post-secondary institutions sent directly to the UBC Teacher Education Office.
+Transcripts must be addressed and sent directly to the Teacher Education Office (TEO).
+The TEO does not accept transcripts dropped off in person or those issued to students.
 Please do not submit personal copies (opened or unopened), photocopies, faxed copies, or notarized copies of your transcript.
 These documents are not considered official and will lead to delays in the review of your application.
 Please note that if you have applied to the BEd in the past, you will be required to submit new transcripts with your latest application.

 UBC transcripts do not need to be sent to us.